 Interested in working with our team at Hope House?
 Please fill out the form below.
 For the safety and privacy of our families, we ask that applicants not visit our site without an invitation.
 Once you've completed the form below, please email Robert Saltzman at email@example.com with your resume.
 Please do not call about the status of your resume or application.

-Hope House is currently seeking two full time Master’s Level Counselors to work with a new program for pregnant and postpartum women who are in need of substance use disorder treatment.
+Hope House is currently seeking one full time Master’s Level Counselor to work with a new program for pregnant and postpartum women who are in need of substance use disorder treatment.

 Educational Requirements: LCSW, LMSW, LPC, LAPC (or license eligible)

 Counselor (LCSW, LMSW, LPC, LAPC) will provide a full array of individual, group and family rehabilitative services to postpartum and pregnant women affected by substance use, mental illness and/or opioid use in an intensive outpatient setting utilizing integrated treatment theory, principles and methods

 Apply master level counseling theory, principles and methods to prevent, assess, evaluate, formulate and implement a plan of action based on client needs and strengths

 Intervene to address mental, social, emotional, behavioral, developmental, and addictive disorders, conditions and disabilities, and of the psychosocial aspects of illness and injury experienced by individuals, couples, families, groups, communities, organizations and society

 Engage in the administration of tests and measures of psychosocial functioning, provide client advocacy, case management, counseling, consultation, research, administration and group facilitation